 It is one of just 65 lessons in the course that covers everything from finding and using free research sites, to Google for genealogy, organizing your research, using DNA and more.
 After reading the lesson below you can take the entire genealogy course over the summer by registering here before June 4th.
 At that time all courses will close to new students until Fall 2018 while we update, improve and add new materials.
 Or, to find out when courses reopen this fall, enter your email below.

-Registration for courses will open again in Fall 2018.
-Enter your email and we will let you know when our updated course system is live.
+Registration for our courses will reopen in late Oct 2018.
+Enter your email and we will let you know when they are live and send you a special offer.

 15 Ways to Break Down Brick Walls and Solve Your Family History Mysteries